Special Issue “Optimization for Decision Making”

 Abstract:

 Assessing the viability of a public infrastructure includes economic, technical and environmental aspects; however, on many occasions, the social aspects are not always adequately considered.
 This article proposes a procedure to estimate the social sustainability of infrastructure projects under conditions of uncertainty, based on a multicriteria deterministic method.
 The variability of the method inputs is contributed by the decision-makers.
 Uncertain inputs are treated through uniform and beta PERT distributions.
 The Monte Carlo method is used to propagate uncertainty in the method.
-A case study of a road infrastructure improvement in El Salvador is used to illustrate this treatment.
-The main results determine the variability of the short and long-term social improvement indices by infrastructure and the probability of the position in the prioritization of the alternatives.
-The proposed mechanism improves the reliability of the decision making early in infrastructure projects, taking their social contribution into account.
+A road infrastructure improvement case study in El Salvador illustrates this treatment.
+The main results determine the variability of the short and long-term social improvement indices by infrastructure and the probability of the position in prioritizing the alternatives.
+The proposed mechanism improves the reliability of the decision-making early in infrastructure projects, taking their social contribution into account.
 The results can complement environmental and economic sustainability assessments.

 Keywords: